Product School

 Product Managers are in demand.
 But the sky is not the limit.

-We surveyed 7,000 Product Managers at organizations of all sizes for our upcoming 2023 Future of Product Management Report.
-Most PMs we surveyed are currently seeking a salary increase of at least 20%, whether through a promotion with their current employer or through a more lucrative offer elsewhere.
+Last year, we surveyed 7,000 Product Managers at organizations of all sizes for our Future of Product Management Report.
+Most PMs we surveyed were seeking a salary increase of at least 20%, whether through a promotion with their current employer or through a more lucrative offer elsewhere.

 First, let’s take a look at the Product Management salary bands that are realistic: Fear not, they are still highly competitive against other professional occupations!

 Income, rather like the weather, the side of the road you drive on, and the options available on Netflix, varies depending on where you live.
-We’re a global company with our home base in Silicon Valley, so let’s check out some typical Product Management salaries in the US, as of 2023:
+Product School's home base is in Silicon Valley, so we looked into typical base Product Management salaries in the US*.
+Here are the averages for 2024 for different types of PMs:

 If you’re hiring Product Managers, ask yourself, taking into account regional differences and the industry that you’re in: Is the salary you’re offering competitive?
 And if you’re seeking your next pay rise, ask yourself if a 20% increase is really in line with market realities.
 And in both cases, take a peek beyond simply monetary compensation…